Hypothyroidism in Cats: Causes, Signs and Symptoms, and Treatment

 June 11, 2025

 Cats are masters of subtlety.
 They curl into quiet corners when they’re not feeling well, sleep a little longer, eat a little less or more, and rarely raise alarm bells.
-But what if those small changes are actually your cat’s body crying out for help?
+But what if those small changes are actually them calling out for help?

-Hypothyroidism in cats is rare, but when it does occur, it affects everything from energy levels to organ function.
+Hypothyroidism in cats is rare, but it can still occur.
+When it does, it affects everything from a cat's energy levels to how their organs function.
 And if you’re living in a place like the UAE, where heat and dehydration already strain your cat’s system, an underactive thyroid can quietly wreak havoc.

-Hypothyroidism is a condition where the thyroid gland fails to produce enough thyroid hormones, primarily thyroxine (T4).
+Feline hypothyroidism is a condition in which the thyroid gland fails to produce enough thyroid hormones, primarily thyroxine (T4).
 This hormone regulates metabolism, energy, and body temperature.

 In cats, hypothyroidism is far less common than hyperthyroidism, the latter being an overproduction of these hormones.